 The program is designed to be completed in approximately one (1) year and will fit into the working adult's busy schedule.
 Classes meet one night per week, for three and one-half or four hours each session.
+Each class (module) lasts five weeks.
+At the end of the program, one session (Module 11) is dedicated to the culmination of the Research Project.
 Classes generally consist of ten to twenty other adults who share the same motivation and who will become a support group as students attend classes and study together.